Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 What this tool evaluates

-It evaluates whether the organization could stop, isolate, investigate, and escalate a rogue-agent event with enough discipline to defend the response.
+This assessment evaluates whether the organization could stop, isolate, investigate, and escalate a rogue-agent event with enough discipline to defend the response.

 What a conditional result does not mean